 The Coins and Medals Department has been commissioned to conserve our heritage, to study it and to expand it.
 However, its first objective is to be a leading centre of knowledge for everyone who is interested in numismatics.
-Thanks to its collection, the Coins and Medals Department of the Royal Library is one of the finest institutes of its kind in the world.
+Thanks to its collection, KBR’s Coins and Medals Department is one of the finest institutes of its kind in the world.

 Part of the coins and medals collection can already be accessed via the main catalogue and we are working very hard to digitise everything.
 At the moment, you can access mostly Belgian historic medals, siege coins, religious medals, the coins from Liège and the Dupont Collection of bas-reliefs.